 Begin by talking to your personal physician.
 Your doctor will need to understand your preferences in order to carry out your wishes.

-You may pick up a copy of the Advance Health Care Directive at the Office of Patient Experience, the Admitting Department or the Family Resource Library.
+You may pick up a copy of the Advance Health Care Directive at the Patient Relations Office, the Admitting Department, or the Family Resource Library.
 For this document to be valid, your signature must be acknowledged before a notary public of California or witnessed by two qualified adults.
 Neither of these witnesses can be hospital employees.

-For further information please call Office of Patient Experience at (650) 498-4847 between the hours of 8:00 a.m. and 5:00 p.m.
-Monday through Friday.
-For urgent assistance after 5:00 p.m. and on the weekends, please call the hospital operator at (650) 497-8000 from outside the hospital or 0 (zero) from inside to reach the on-call Chaplain or on-call Social Worker.
+For further information please call Patient Relations at (650) 498-4847 between the hours of 8 am and 5 pm Monday through Friday.
+For urgent assistance after 5 pm and on the weekends, please call the hospital operator at (650) 497-8000 from outside the hospital or 0 (zero) from inside to reach the on-call Chaplain or on-call Social Worker.

-What is Lucile Salter Packard Children's Hospital's policy on advance directives?
+What is Lucile Packard Children's Hospital Stanford's policy on advance directives?

 As a patient, you have the right to make your own health care decisions.
 You may ask your doctor to write down any of these decisions in your record, but your wishes are more likely to be followed if you complete an advance directive.
 If you have an advance directive, it is your responsibility to provide us with a copy for your records.
 We will provide treatment whether or not you have an advance directive.
 We also have an ethics committee that can help if any questions arise about your treatment wishes.